Penelope Stout: Richard and Penelope Stout

 Hart is the sole source for two widely adopted claims about the Stouts’ ages.
 He cites no records—no church registers, town documents, or headstones—and simply recounts Penelope’s story as told by third- and fourth-generation descendants.
 Evidence shows he misdated the historical events in his account by decades.

 First, Hart claims Richard was 40 when he married in 1624.
 If Hart were right, Stout would have been born in 1584 and 121 when he died.
 In fact, records show the couple married in about 1644.
 If Richard were 40 in that year, he would have been born in 1604 and 101 when he died.
 But as Thomas Streets notes, “no claim has been made in any account of him that he attained great longevity,” including Hart’s, which makes no mention of Stout’s year of—or age at—death.

 Stout’s year of birth is estimated to be “about 1615” by the Descendants of the Founders of New Jersey, presumably based on the fact that Stout spent seven years in the Navy before being discharged in 1643.
 If he joined at 21, his year of birth would be 1615.
 He would have been about 29 when he married and about 90 when he died.

 Second, Hart claims Penelope was born in 1602, emigrated in 1620, married in 1624, and died in 1712 at age 110.
 In fact, the 1675 land claim that puts the Stouts’ marriage in about 1644 also gives their children’s years of birth as about 1645-1669.
 If Prince married at 22 (as widely assumed), she was born in 1622-3, was 23 to 47 when she had her children, and about 83 when widowed.
 No known records document her life after Stout’s will was proven, making it impossible to confirm or deny Hart’s claim that she lived to be 110.
 However, records force us to reject every other date in Hart’s account.
 Neither Nathan Stout nor Therese Seabrook mentions their ancestor’s age at death, and Smith writes only that she lived a “long life.”

-Thus, based on existing records, Penelope Prince Stout was likely born in 1622-3.
+Thus, based on existing records, Penelope Stout was likely born in 1622-3.
 She died after 23 October 1705 when Richard Stout’s will was proven.
 Her place of burial is in Middletown, NJ.